United States v. Skrmetti: Political

-Following the ruling, Senate minority leader, Chuck Schumer, criticized the decision as part of a "cruel crusade against trans Americans."
-Representative Summer Lee condemned the ruling saying, "Trans youth and their health care are under attack — and now our highest court has joined in on the assault."
-Representative Brittany Pettersen denounced the decision saying "As a mom, I can't imagine the pain these families navigate as they're denied the care their children need.
+Following the ruling, Senate minority leader Chuck Schumer criticized the decision as part of a "cruel crusade against trans Americans."
+Representative Summer Lee condemned the ruling, saying that "trans youth and their health care are under attack — and now our highest court has joined in on the assault."
+Representative Brittany Pettersen wrote that "as a mom, I can't imagine the pain these families navigate as they're denied the care their children need.
 Trans kids, like all kids, deserve the freedom to reach their greatest potential."

-Illinois Governor, JB Pritzker, decried the ruling saying "In a time of increasing overreach and hateful rhetoric, it's more important than ever to reaffirm our commitment to the rights and dignity of the LGBTQ+ community."
+Illinois Governor JB Pritzker decried the ruling, saying that "in a time of increasing overreach and hateful rhetoric, it's more important than ever to reaffirm our commitment to the rights and dignity of the LGBTQ+ community."
 Pritzker also reassured trans people in the state that "Illinois has enshrined protections to meet this very moment".
-Representative Sarah McBride, who is transgender, criticized the ruling and said that the ruling "undermines doctors" and that "politicians and judges are inserting themselves in exam rooms."
-Representative Becca Balint said that she has had to educate and reassure Democratic colleagues who were feeling unsure about how to talk about the transgender community saying "For any member who doesn't have someone close to them who is a transgender American there's a lack of confidence there in talking about the issue."
+Representative Sarah McBride, who is transgender, criticized the ruling and said that it "undermines doctors" and that "politicians and judges are inserting themselves in exam rooms."
+Representative Becca Balint said that she had to educate and reassure Democratic colleagues who were feeling unsure about how to talk about the transgender community, saying "for any member who doesn't have someone close to them who is a transgender American, there's a lack of confidence there in talking about the issue."

 Following the ruling, a rally was held near the Supreme Court building in Washington which had hundreds of people in attendance, including Senators Jeff Merkley and Ed Markey, both of whom gave speeches.
-Senator Merkley said the ruling was "just wrong" and Markey said "Today, hate won".
+Senator Merkley said the ruling was "just wrong" and Markey said "today, hate won".

-Representative Jan Schakowsky, said "the court's decision may force families living in Tennessee and other states with restrictions on gender-affirming care for youth to leave their homes to ensure their kids can access medically necessary care."
+Representative Jan Schakowsky said that "the court's decision may force families living in Tennessee and other states with restrictions on gender-affirming care for youth to leave their homes to ensure their kids can access medically necessary care."
 Representative Pramila Jayapal said the ruling puts "a cruel and politically motivated policy over the lives of people."
-Senate minority whip Dick Durbin, promised to "double down on my fight for trans kids to thrive."
-Other Democratic Representatives including Mark Pocan, Jerrold Nadler and Frank Pallone, also released statements denouncing the decision.
+Senate minority whip Dick Durbin promised to "double down on [his] fight for trans kids to thrive."
+Other Democratic representatives, including Mark Pocan, Jerry Nadler, and Frank Pallone, also released statements denouncing the decision.

 Adrian Shanker, who led the LGBTQI+ health policy at the Department of Health and Human Services (HHS) during the Biden administration, said that the court's decision was "part of an avalanche of attacks on trans people and bodily autonomy."

 Representative Marjorie Taylor Greene praised the ruling and urged Congress to pass her proposed bill which would ban gender-affirming care for minors nationwide.
 Jonathan Skrmetti, the defendant in the case, commemorated the ruling, saying "voters' common sense prevailed over judicial activism."

-Senator Tom Cotton said "I commend the Supreme Court for upholding a state's right to protect kids from barbaric transgender procedures."
-Senator Mike Lee said the ruling was about "protecting kids from surgical mutilation" and Attorney General Pam Bondi said it would "protect children from genital mutilation."
+Senator Tom Cotton commended the Supreme Court for "upholding a state's right to protect kids from barbaric transgender procedures."
+Senator Mike Lee said that the ruling was about "protecting kids from surgical mutilation", and Attorney General Pam Bondi said that it would "protect children from genital mutilation."